ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 ## Output

+1. Output new `_historical` plots and slides for plotting all data over time.
 1. Output new file `parents.tsv` to summarize recombinant sequences by parent.
 1. Order the colors/legend of the stacked bar `plots` by number of sequences.
 1. Include lineage and cluster id in filepaths of largest plots and tables.